 The start went well.
 Below a picture taken by Ari Ilola at about 2km into the race.

 We did the first 20km at around 11.5km/h speed until a screw fell out from one oar, making the handle come loose.
 Fortunately a fellow rower in a wooden boat, who we had been overtaking offered us tape on the fly, so we could continue the race:

 Without this piece of tape we would have been forced to interrupt the race, which would have been a huge disappointment for us.

 The last 40km of the race went without any surprises but there was a bit of pain in the back of the bow rower (she's not used to long distances with big blades) and the stroke rower did suffer from blisters in his hands:

 Still our crew had some spare energy and were able to increase the speed during the final kilometers.
 Arriving at the Sulkava rowing stadium after 58km of endurance rowing gives a very good feeling.
 Highly recommend it to anyone.

 Our next event is the Masters Regatta in Muenchen.
-We will demonstrate and sell our RowP system as well as give a sneak preview of our upcoming new release of the Rowp App.
+We will demonstrate and sell our Quiske system as well as give a sneak preview of our upcoming new release of the Quiske Rowing App.
 Hope to see you there in a few weeks!